hashemi-hossein/memory-guardian/README.md

 - **Manual Clearing:** Use the "Clear" button for immediate action.
 - **Clipboard Editing:** Edit clipboard content directly within the app for quick adjustments.
 - **Notifications:** Get notified when the clipboard is cleared.
+- **Dark Mode:** Switch between light and dark themes for a personalized experience.
 - **Tiny:** The app is small in size and does not consume much storage space.
 - **No Permissions:** Memory Guardian does not require any permissions to function, ensuring user privacy.
 - **No Ads:** Enjoy an ad-free experience with no interruptions.